‘I Can’t Do Any Homeschooling When Sick !

 - Encourage Independent Work – I’m only homeschooling two now and they are 12 and 15.
 They have been able to continue on with most of their work without me.
 I don’t let them get away with the excuse that I can’t help them.
 I help a little here and there.
 They are expected to do what they can.

 We use workboxes and they have been a saving grace.
-If your kids are really little allowing your kids to work around you in bed, or on the couch, can still work.
+If your kids are really little, allowing them to work around you in bed, or on the couch, can still work.
 If they can’t do much independent work then you can probably cut yourself some slack and allow some natural learning.
 This is a short term solution that will need to be reassessed but for now it can work.

 Sally Borrick has some great ideas for preparing a homeschooling substitute teacher box.